A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.

 Then in his blog, Michael Nitschinger describes how the Java SDK implements Couchbase’s ThresholdLoggingTracer and the (currently volatile) OpenTracing interface can be used by other tracing systems or even extended by users themselves to better observe what is happening with systems.

-Couchbase Server 5.5 is currently in developer preview and it’ll be great to get feedback on the forums or in our issue tracker.
+Couchbase Server 5.5 is now available and it’ll be great to get feedback on the forums or in our issue tracker.

 * okay, that particular reference might be a bit obscure, but someone out there will appreciate it!